 Almost all capital cities in Europe offer a free walking tour and we love taking them to stay on budget in Europe!
 It helps us to get acquainted with the city, learn some history without Google, and we are usually able to make some friends.
 Although these tours are free it’s always appropriate to tip your guide if you are satisfied.

-Cafe hope on Skadarlija Street
+2. Cafe Hop on Skadarlija Street

+One of the best things to do in Belgrade is walk around Skadarlija Street.
 After all that walking from the Belgrade free walking tour around Belgrade you’ll want to regroup and have a drink.
 Head to one of the cafes on Skadarlija street for an authentic experience.

 Skadarlija street is well-known as the main bohemian quarter and popular for cafes, restaurants, and nightlife.
 The cobbled street is very popular with young people and should not be missed when visiting Belgrade.